 STILLWATER, Okla. — A victim in the Jesse Butler case is asking a Payne County court to enforce Marsy's Law in all criminal hearings to protect future victims from experiencing what she went through.

-Marsy's Law is a constitutional amendment that gives crime victims specific legal rights, including the right to be informed, present, and heard throughout the court process.
+Marsy's Law is a state constitutional amendment giving crime victims specific legal rights, including the right to be informed, present, and heard throughout the court process.

-The victim who took the stand said she and another victim were told by Payne County District Attorney Laura Thomas and Assistant District Attorney Debra Vincent that Butler was taking a "no plea" to 10 counts of rape just 15 minutes before his hearing.
+One of Jesse Butler's victims testified.
+She said Payne County District Attorney Laura Thomas and Assistant District Attorney Debra Vincent told her and another victim that Butler took a no contest plea just 15 minutes before the scheduled hearing.

 Previous Coverage>>>Jesse Butler returns to court, judge rules victim's constitutional rights were violated

-The victim testified she did not give a victim impact statement during Butler's sentencing.
+The victim did not give a victim impact statement during Butler's sentencing, "I wasn’t in the right headspace."

-Butler pleaded no contest to 10 rape-related charges in 2025, but received no jail time in part due to a plea deal.
+Butler pleaded no contest to 10 rape-related charges in 2025, but received no jail time in part due to the plea deal.

-The victim, on the stand for two hours, was asked how she felt during her discussions with the D.A.’s office.
+The victim, on the stand for two hours, testified about how she felt during her discussions with the D.A.’s office.

 “I did not feel safe,” the victim said.